-At all secondary schools, computer identification systems shall be used to supplement other safety initiatives, and to insure to the extent feasible that unauthorized access to the schools is minimized.
+At all secondary schools, computer identification systems shall be used to supplement other safety initiatives, and to ensure to the extent feasible that unauthorized access to the schools is minimized.
 All students are required to carry their student identification, and to present it upon request to any District official or employee.
-Metal detection systems, including handheld wands, walk-through and x-ray capacity equipment may be used by trained personnel at any school in a random manner, and may be done on a non-random basis premised upon reasonable suspicion.
-All students are subject to scanning procedures, and to confiscation of any material prohibited by law or school policy or regulations.
+Metal detection systems, including hand-held wands, walk-through and x-ray capacity equipment may be used by trained personnel at any school in a random manner, and may be done on a non-random basis premised upon reasonable suspicion.
+All students are subject to scanning procedures, and to confiscation of any material prohibited by law, school policy, or regulation.
 If a student refuses to cooperate with the scanning or authorized pat down process, support staff shall be called for intervention and mediation.
 If the student continues to refuse to comply, the student may be referred for disciplinary action.

-Ref.: Policy #8135 Safe Schools
+Cross-Ref.: Safe Schools policy (8135)